-SNP chiefs have been celebrating after the party won a hat-trick of new councillors in local authority by-elections.
+SNP chiefs celebrate after winning hat-trick of new councillors in local authority by-elections

 The party enjoyed a double success in Fife, winning the Dunfermline Central seat from the Conservatives and also taking one in Rosyth after increasing their vote share there by 16.5 percentage points.